maciejmikosik/testory/doc/documentation.md

 Newly created mock is already stubbed for convenience.
 `equals`/`hashCode` is stubbed, so mock is equal only to itself.
 `toString` is stubbed to contain class name and unique ordinal.

+If mock is instance of `Throwable` then additional methods are stubbed.
+`fillInStackTrace` is stubbed to return `this` instance.
+All overloadings of `printStackTrace` are stubbed to print mock's name.

 All other methods are stubbed to return `null` (or binary zero for primitive types).
 Those default stubbings can be restubbed as any other stubbing.